 Please ensure you wear appropriate clothing, and I advise you always bring an extra layer!
 Even if warm, the gallops to most yards are in exposed areas that can be chilly.
 Be mindful if wearing items like scarves as horses can take hold of them.

 Please always stay with the group and listen to all instructions given by myself, the #GoRacingGreen ambassador leading the visit, and the trainer/yard staff.
+Do not wander off to any other areas.

 When watching on the gallops please stay well back and do not make any sudden movements as they ride past, such as erecting an umbrella, waving your arms about, or making sudden, loud noises as this can spook them.